aviaryan/awesome-no-login-web-apps/README.md

 #### Inspiration

-To save the world from creating user accounts and installing softwares for every damn thing
+To save the world from creating user accounts and installing software applications for every damn thing.

 #### Some pointers